electron/electron/docs/api/download-item.md

 #### `downloadItem.getURL()`

-Returns `String` - The origin url where the item is downloaded from.
+Returns `String` - The origin URL where the item is downloaded from.

 #### `downloadItem.getMimeType()`